-Exclusions - external
+Suspensions and Exclusions - external

-Only the headteacher (or deputy headteacher, in their absence) will exclude children and only for serious misconduct.
-Whenever possible, exclusions will be arranged in conjunction with the child's parents/carers and will take place as soon as possible after the behaviour has occurred.
-Any child who has received an external exclusion will automatically have a PSP (Pastoral Support Plan) put into place.
-This is good practice when seeking to support children who are considered to be at risk of exclusion.
+Only the headteacher (or deputy headteacher, in their absence) will suspend or exclude children and only for serious misconduct.
+Whenever possible, suspensions will be arranged in conjunction with the child's parents/carers and will take place as soon as possible after the behaviour has occurred.
+Any child who has received a suspension will automatically have a PSP (Pastoral Support Plan) put into place.
+This is good practice when seeking to support children who are considered to be at risk of permanent exclusion.